hedzr/logg/README.md

 A logger or a sublogger could be identify by a unique name.
 Passing a string as first parameter to `New(...)`, it's assumed the logger name.

-And attributes and WithOpts can follow the logger name. `New(...)` parses all of them and process them.
+Passing common attributes and WithOpts following the sublogger name to `New()`, which will parse and interpret all of them.
 For examples:

 ```go
     l := slog.New("standalone-logger-for-app",